rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 and implored him earnestly, saying, My little daughter is at the point of death.
 Come and lay your hands on her, so that she may be made well and live. ^0523

-And he went with him.
-And a great crowd followed him and thronged about him. ^0524
+And he went with him.And a great crowd followed him and thronged about him. ^0524

 And there was a woman who had had a discharge of blood for twelve years, ^0525